On the complexity of Putinar-Vasilescu's Positivstellensatz: Conclusion

 We have provided a new degree bound on the sum-of-squares (SOS) polynomials involved in Putinar-Vasilescu’s Positivstellensatz.
 The Moment-SOS hierarchy of semidefinite relaxations based on this Positivstellensatz provide a sequence of lower bounds on the minimum of a polynomial on a basic compact semialgebraic set.
 Moreover, this sequence of lower bounds converges to the minimum with the rate $\mathcal{O}(\varepsilon^{-c})$, at prescribed accuracy $\varepsilon>0$.
 We emphasize that this improves upon the previous convergence rate $\mathcal{O}(\exp(\varepsilon^{-c}))$ stated by Nie and Schweighofer \cite{nie2007complexity} for Putinar's Positivstellensatz.

 A topic of further investigation is the analysis of the convergence rate of the Moment-SOS hierarchy for lower bounds in some special cases of basic (compact) semialgebraic sets.
 A fairly straightforward idea is to find the explicit constant $\alpha$ in the Łojasiewicz inequality stated in Lemma \ref{lem:lojas.ineq}.
-We could then proceed analogously to the proof of the rate $\mathcal{O}(\varepsilon^{-65})$ for the minimization of a polynomial on the unit ball.
+We could then proceed analogously to the proof of the rate $\mathcal{O}(\varepsilon^{-65})$ for the minimization of a polynomial on the unit ball. \if{ \hoang{ \paragraph{Discussion.} Recently people from theoretical computer science expect the exact value in polynomial optimization.
+They like to use non-prescribed denominators in the certificates with SOS of rational functions and therefore have to run several times the SDPs with non-variables (but guessed) lower bound and use bisection to adjust the lower bound.

-\paragraph{Acknowledgements.} The first author was supported by the MESRI funding from EDMITT.
+Clearly Reznick and Putinar-Vasilescu provide the positivity certificates for polynomials nonnegative on noncompact semialgebraic sets with prescribed denominators.
+It leads to the perturbation in the values returned by the hierarchy of semidefinite relaxations based on these certificates.

+Of course, it should be better to have positivity certificates with non-prescribed denominators and then obtain the exact value (maybe as expected) by solving the SDP relaxations for polynomial optimization.
+However it cannot be denied that many state of the art SDP solvers, e.g, interior-point method and first-order methods, still provide the perturbed value.
+Nevertheless, bisection method indeed does not give us the exact values in practice. } }\fi \paragraph{Acknowledgements.} The first author was supported by the MESRI funding from EDMITT.
 The second author was supported by the Tremplin ERC Stg Grant ANR-18-ERC2-0004-01 (T-COPS project) and by the FMJH Program PGMO (EPICS project) and EDF, Thales, Orange et Criteo.
 This work has benefited from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Actions, grant agreement 813211 (POEMA) as well as from the AI Interdisciplinary Institute ANITI funding, through the French ``Investing for the Future PIA3'' program under the Grant agreement n$^{\circ}$ANR-19-PI3A-0004.